LuisGC/blog/content/2017/12/Normandy_a_brief_opinionated_guide.md

 After landing in Charles de Gaulle around 3pm, we picked the rental car and our first destination was [Rouen](https://en.wikipedia.org/wiki/Rouen), capital city of Normandy.
 The city is known for its gorgeous downtown, its famous gothic Cathedral and for being the place where [Joan of Arc](https://en.wikipedia.org/wiki/Joan_of_Arc) was burned at the stake.

+We arrived later than expected so everything was closed.
+The Cathedral was supposed to be open (according to the web) but it wasn't.
+Luckily in front of the cathedral there was a Christmas Market so we had our first [_vin chaud_](https://en.wikipedia.org/wiki/Vin_chaud) to warm ourselves for a walk the town center.

+Places we visited:

+- **Notre Dame Cathedral**, it's huge and awesome, specially from the outside.
+One of the finest gothic cathedrals around Europe

 <center>
 <div class="image">
     <img src="/img/2017/12/Rouen_-_Notre_Dame_Cathedral.jpg" alt="Notre Dame Cathedral, Rouen">